burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 On that technical note, we would like to share complete information regarding the C programming language and all primary C++ programming language standards: C++03/98, C++11, C++14, C++17, C++20, and C++23.
 If you do not know C++, this note is less likely for you because it contains subtle technical details for people who are at least familiar with it a bit.
 Here "know" has a weak sense.
 We have also tried to appeal in that note to people with a not-so-big background in C++.

 Do not get us wrong.
-If you have never seen the C++ language to obtain knowledge, we recommend first dedicating some time to reading original books by Bjarne Stroustrup.
+If you have never seen the C++ language to obtain knowledge, we recommend first dedicating some time to reading original books by the original author of C++ Language [Bjarne Stroustrup](https://www.stroustrup.com/).
 It would be only more effective for you.
-In recent years, Bjarne Stroustrup has made a lot of effort by providing easy-to-read books such as ["Principles and Practice Using C++"](https://www.stroustrup.com/programming.html) and ["A Tour of C++ (Second Edition)"](https://www.stroustrup.com/Tour.html).
+In recent years, [Bjarne Stroustrup](https://www.stroustrup.com/) has made a lot of effort by providing easy-to-read books such as ["Principles and Practice Using C++"](https://www.stroustrup.com/programming.html) and ["A Tour of C++ (Second Edition)"](https://www.stroustrup.com/Tour.html).
 We highly recommend for whom this language is new to first read any of those books.

 If you're unsure whether you should learn C++ or not, then maybe the example presented in section *[Why learn C++ if I know Python (Toy Example)](#why-learn-c-if-i-know-python-toy-example)* of this document will bring some consideration to your mind.
-C++ is complex, but currently, it's one of the fastest (in terms of execution speed in CPU) high-level, general-purpose programming languages in the world.
+C++ language is complex, but currently, it's one of the fastest (in terms of execution speed in CPU) high-level, general-purpose programming languages in the world.
 It can be observed from comparison tests such as [benchmarksgame-team.pages.debian.net/benchmarksgame](https://benchmarksgame-team.pages.debian.net/benchmarksgame/performance/binarytrees-cpu.html) and checking the language in which compute demanding applications in your domain have been written.
 In our experience in most cases, it will be C or C++.

 Sometimes you must write software for a software platform (Java Virtual Machine, JavaScript Engine, Python interpreter).
 This is the case for instance when you can not execute real code in a target computing machine for some reason.
 In such circumstances, the de facto standard can be another programming language: not C and not C++ at all or a dialect of C or C++.
-Analyzing when it is good or bad to limit users from using C++ or in fact any compiled language is out of the scope of that technical note.
+Analyzing when it is good or bad to limit users from using C++ or any compiled language is out of the scope of that technical note.

 However, it is important to note that there is a notion of a programming language (in a very strong sense) that converts algorithms into the language of a computing machine.
-If Language always requires a software platform to operate - it is not a programming language (See https://www.stroustrup.com/bs_faq.html#Java for a discussion about this).
+If Language always requires a software platform to operate - it is not a programming language (See https://www.stroustrup.com/bs_faq.html#Java or https://www.stroustrup.com/bs_faq.html#Csharp for a discussion about this).

 This note is mainly based on materials from the [references](#references) section and personal experience.
 We think that information can be helpful for three categories of people:

-* People who want to refresh or go deep into several language constructions of C++
+* People who want to refresh or go deep into several classical language constructions of C++
 * Obtain a pretty in-depth overview of new features from C++11/14/17/20/23
-* People who need to support (legacy) C++03 or C99 code base
+* Elements of this note can be useful for people who need to support (legacy) C++03 or C99 code base

 Finally, we welcome anybody who wants to make this note cleaner.
 We appreciate the style of *language lawyer* and *practical applicability*, but we don't want to have any of the extremes of both types.

 # Prepare Environment

-To reproduce code snippets you need to have a C++ IDE or command line environment in which you will compile and link code snippets.
+To reproduce code snippets you need to have a C++ IDE ( e.g. [Visual Studio](https://visualstudio.microsoft.com/), [QtCreator](https://www.qt.io/product/development-tools), [Xcode](https://developer.apple.com/xcode/), [CLion](https://www.jetbrains.com/clion/) ) or command line environment in which you will compile and link code snippets.
 Because currently there are plenty of versions of C++ programming language, you will need to provide compiler information about the version of the standard that you're going to use.

-It can be accomplished in the following way:
+It can be accomplished via providing the compiler with special flags:

 * **Visual Studio/MSVC.** Specify `/std:c++20` or `/std:c++latest` for
 [MSVC](https://learn.microsoft.com/en-us/cpp/build/reference/std-specify-language-standard-version?view=msvc-170) compiler.
-Use *MSVC 19.30 _MSC_VER)* or higher.
-Visual Studio 2022 Community Edition is distributed with *MSVC 19.32 (_MSC_VER)* at the moment of writing this text.
+Use *MSVC 19.30)* or higher.
+Visual Studio 2022 Community Edition is distributed with *MSVC 19.32* at the moment of writing this text.
 The MSVC version list can be obtained from [wiki](https://en.wikipedia.org/wiki/Microsoft_Visual_C%2B%2B).

 * **GCC**.
 Specify `-x c++ --std=c++20` if you're using Gnu Compiler Collection ([GCC](https://gcc.gnu.org/onlinedocs/gcc-3.3.6/gcc/G_002b_002b-and-GCC.html)).
 Please use *GCC 10.1* or newer.
 The GCC version list is available [here](https://gcc.gnu.org/releases.html).